Students who score a 5 on the APUSH® exam do two things very well.

 (Click the image above a full size picture)

-Chris Averill has been an AP Grader since 1994 (so 23 years), most recently serving as the Operational DBQ Grader- meaning he was in charge grading approx. 380,000 essays for the 2017 exam.
-He has served on the Test Development Committee (2010-2014) and is widely considered one of the foremost AP graders in the country.
+Chris Averill has been an AP Grader since 1994 (so 26 years), most recently serving as the Operational DBQ Grader- meaning he was in charge grading approx. 380,000 essays.
+He has served on the Test Development Committee and is widely considered one of the foremost AP graders in the country.

-Paul Faeh has been an AP Grader since 2001 (17 years), most recently serving as the Alternate DBQ Grader- meaning he was in charge of grading the alternate DBQ for the 2017 exam.
-In the summer of 2017, Paul served as the head DBQ grader for the redesign of the DBQ rubric.
+Paul Faeh has been an AP Grader since 2001 (19 years), most recently serving as the Alternate DBQ Grader- meaning he was in charge of grading the alternate DBQ.
+Paul has served as the head DBQ grader for the redesign of the DBQ rubric.
 Paul is an expert in AP US History teaching and exam grading.